felixakiragreen/felix/README.md

 ## Changelog

+12021·01·20 - added FelixCP for SwiftPM (I'm over the morbid obesity of NPM)

 ### v0.1 add palette as JSON, CSS, & Tailwind config

 - v0.1.1 move values to TS file, use in Tailwind config